RadiantBlockchain/radiant-node/README.md

 What is Radiant?
 ---------------------

-Radiant is a high performance blockchainn for digital assets and enables instant payments and asset transfers to to anyone, anywhere in the world.
+Radiant is a high performance blockchain for digital assets and enables instant payments and asset transfers to to anyone, anywhere in the world.
 It uses peer-to-peer technology to operate with no central authority: managing transactions are carried out collectively by the network.
 Radiant is a twin